 Federal airspace regulations, administered by the Federal Aviation Administration (FAA), may limit development within the City since it is in close proximity to the airport.
 Federal Regulation 49 CFR Part 77 established standards and notification requirements for objects affecting navigable airspace and property owners are required to submit a Notice of Proposed Construction or Alteration (FAA Form 7460-1) when applicable.
-The City agrees to make property owners aware of these requirements and the FAA's Obstruction Evaluation/Airport Airspace Analysis website that includes a Notice Criteria tool, and enforce the conformance with these requirements for development within the City.
+The City agrees to make property owners aware of these requirements and the FAA's Obstruction Evaluation/Airport Airspace Analysis website that includes a Notice Criteria tool.